 This gene encodes a member of the Argonaute family of proteins which play a role in RNA interference.
 The encoded protein is highly basic, and contains a PAZ domain and a PIWI domain.
 It may interact with dicer1 and play a role in short-interfering-RNA-mediated gene silencing.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Sep 2009]

 GeneCards Summary for AGO2 Gene

-AGO2 (Argonaute RISC Catalytic Component 2) is a Protein Coding gene.
-Diseases associated with AGO2 include gum cancer and patau syndrome.
-Among its related pathways are PI3K/AKT Signaling in Cancer and Immune System.
+AGO2 (Argonaute 2, RISC Catalytic Component) is a Protein Coding gene.
+Diseases associated with AGO2 include chromosome 18p deletion syndrome and gum cancer.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is PIWIL4.